The Blossoms were probably the most successful unknown group of the

 Gloria, Anntte and Fanita recorded two singles for Class Records as the Rollettes 1956.
 Recording under assumed names was to become the group's way of life.

 "Since You've Been Gone" never got the full support that tiny Flip Records had to offer; the reason being that the label had its hands full following the success of the Six Teens' "A Casual Look" with their new release "Far into the Night."
 They were also preparing a recording by Richard Berry and his new group the Pharaohs "Louie, Louie."

 Though their records weren't hits, the Dreamers stirred interest from numerous places in the music business, garnering the group a great deal of backup work.
 Their first chart record came as backup vocalists with Jessie Belvin on Etta James' 1955 hit "Good Rockin' Daddy."

 It was through vocal coach Eddie Beale that the Dreamers were brought to their first major label, Capitol Records.
-Executive Tom Fransend renamed the group the Blossoms.
+One of the stipulations by Executive Tom Fransend was the renaming of the grpup.
+Fransend took a look at them, thought they looked like a bouqet of flowers, bcause of th they're skis were different shades of brown he decided to call them The Blossoms because they looked like blossoming flowers.
 Between 1957 and 1958 the group had three singles that didn't do much.
 However, they did have another backup hit with Ed Townsend on "For Your Love" in April 1958.

 That year also brought a lineup change: Fanita James attended a wedding and heard a twenty-year old Darlene Wright sing.
 James then invited the gifted Wright to become the lead of the Blossoms.
 By 1960, the Williams twins had left and the group was now a trio.